Barcelona – one of the most unique cities in the world…

 Perhaps more than any other person, architect Antoni Gaudí, a leader in the Spanish Art Nouveau architectural movement, made Barcelona the tourist magnet it is today.
 Gaudí was a man with an extraordinary imagination who used curved stone and concrete, twisted iron, and vibrant-colored tiles, to marry design and nature.
 Many of the most popular sites in Barcelona were created by him.

 La Sagrada Família, a monumental church, is considered Gaudí’s greatest work and is the number-one tourist attraction in Barcelona.
 It is still very much a work in progress.
+You should spend time in it during your two days in Barcelona.

 When you visit look at it first from a distance, where it appears nearly grotesque, almost as if it were melting in the hot Spanish sun.
 You may well wonder how it could be as beautiful as people say.